waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Action 2:** Confirmed pressing switch at (19,26) opens the northern gates at (17,17) & (18,17).
 - **Current Hypothesis:** Toggling the switch at (19,26) again will close the northern gates and potentially open the eastern gates at (27,18) & (28,18).

-# X. Pokémon Mansion Puzzle Log (v2 - Consolidated)
+# XI.
+Pokémon Mansion Puzzle Log (v3 - Confirmed Trapped)
 ## B1F
 - **Map Layout:** B1F is divided into at least three sections: a western corridor, a central area, and an eastern area.
 - **Puzzle Elements:**